Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 print("Queue is full")

-In this example, since the queue size is limited to 3, adding a fourth item raises a queue.Full exception.
+Since the queue size is limited to three, adding a fourth item triggers the queue.Full exception—useful for avoiding overload scenarios.

 9. Conclusion